ARION

 “What… triggered it?”

 Dr. Kazama shrugged his slender shoulders.
 “Honestly, we don’t know.
 It could be a chemical imbalance in the brain, or it may be genetic memory of the species heredity.
-Some don’t seem to be bothered at all, while others are struggling to keep their humanity in control.”
+Some don’t seem to be bothered at all, while others are struggling to keep their humanity under control.”

 “Didn’t do it… on purpose?”